 Unless it explicitly states non-GMO, assume that it is made at least partially from GMO crops.

-If you prefer a non-corn source, check out the Vitamin C Foundation.
-They have a non-GMO, corn-free vitamin C powder.
-It is MUCH more expensive than the purebulk vitamin C, though.
+If you prefer a non-corn, non-GMO source, check out the Vitamin C Foundation.
+They have a non-GMO, corn-free vitamin C powder, but it is MUCH more expensive than the Bridge City Bulk vitamin C, though.

 Both of these companies provide ascorbic acid crystals which are perfect for doing a vitamin C flush.
 They are also great for people wanting to use vitamin C as a common cold remedy.
 They are available in pill form too (1,000 mg per pill).
 BUT...

 That's because you can end up ingesting WAY TOO MANY minerals.
 Plus the minerals need to be broken down in the digestive tract.
 This slows down the effectiveness of vitamin C. Ascorbic acid goes to work right away as it is absorbed through the stomach lining.

 For those with sensitive stomachs needing high dosages, try adding just a pinch of baking soda to your ascorbic acid powder.
 It will make a nice fizzy drink when mixed with water or juice and will be gentler on your stomach.

 There are lots of companies touring the superior health benefits of a natural vitamin C that comes from whole foods.
 They claim that almost all of the beneficial compounds are removed when making ascorbic acid from whole foods.
 I have looked into this extensively and cannot find any research that supports these claims

 What bothers me the most though is what these same companies are charging for their "natural" vitamin C.